Ianvdl/patstat-to-postgresql/README.md

 Releases marked with an asterisk have one or more point releases available for bugfixes.
 Always use the latest release for your version of PATSTAT.

+### Help needed

+If you have access to the Spring 2023 version of the datadump, please respond to the open issue to indicate whether the Fall 2022 release works, or whether changes are needed.

 ## HOWTO

 1. Run the `insert_data_to_patstat.sh` shell script.
 Enter the values as